Synerise/ios-sdk/README.md

 #### `Profile.confirmResetPassword(success:failure:)`
 Confirm client's password reset with new password and token provided by Profile.requestPasswordReset(email).
 This method requires `ClientPasswordResetConfirmationContext`

+#### `Profile.getPromotions(success:failure:)`
+Use this method to get all available promotions that are defined for your business profile.

+#### `Profile.getPromotions(externalId:success:failure:)`
+Use this method to get promotions with external ID specified as externalId param.

+#### `Profile.getPromotions(phoneNumber:success:failure:)`
+Use this method to get promotions with phone number specified as phoneNumber param.

+#### `Profile.getPromotions(clientId:success:failure:)`
+Use this method to get promotions with client ID specified as clientId param.

+#### `Profile.getPromotions(email:success:failure:)`
+Use this method to get promotions with email specified as email param.

+#### `Profile.getPromotion(uuid:success:failure:)`
+Use this method to get promotion with UUID specified as uuid param.

+#### `Profile.getPromotion(code:success:failure:)`
+Use this method to get promotion with code specified as code param.

+#### `Profile.redeemPromotion(phoneNumber:promotionCode:success:failure:)`
+Use this method to redeem promotion with specified phone number and promotion code.

+#### `Profile.redeemPromotion(clientId:promotionCode:success:failure:)`
+Use this method to redeem promotion with specified client ID and promotion code.

+#### `Profile.redeemPromotion(customId:promotionCode:success:failure:)`
+Use this method to redeem promotion with specified custom ID and promotion code.

+#### `Profile.redeemPromotion(email:promotionCode:success:failure:)`
+Use this method to redeem promotion with specified email and promotion code.

 #### `Profile.getToken(success:failure:)`
 Get valid JWT login token.